nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** April 11th is the day in 491 that Flavius Anastasius becomes Byzantine Emperor, with the name of Anastasius I.
+**<b>📌 Daily Fact:</b>** April 12th is the day in 1934 that the strongest surface wind gust in the world at 231 mph, is measured on the summit of Mount Washington, New Hampshire.

 ---